Email: [email protected]

 Managing Partnerships and Strategic Alliances, International Executive Program, European Health Leadership Program

-Mark Lee Hunter is an Adjunct Professor and Senior Research Fellow at INSEAD, and has worked with INSEAD faculty across campuses on a large array of projects.
+Mark Lee Hunter is a Lecturer at INSEAD, and has worked with INSEAD faculty across campuses on a large array of projects.

 In the INSEAD Social Innovation Centre, ISIC, he is a founding member of the Stakeholder Media Project (along with INSEAD Visiting Scholar, Maria Besiou).
 The project seeks to define and map a new sector of influential media, under the direct control of stakeholder groups.